sjg20/u-boot-concept/tools/binman/entries.rst

 --------------------------------------

 Properties / Entry arguments:
-    - key-path: Path of the directory that store key (provided by the environment variable KEY_PATH)
+    - pre-load-key-path: Path of the directory that store key (provided by the environment variable PRE_LOAD_KEY_PATH)
     - content: List of phandles to entries to sign
     - algo-name: Hash and signature algo to use for the signature
     - padding-name: Name of the padding (pkcs-1.5 or pss)